BlackHole-Consulting/olger/README.md

 ## Please don't use for bad things

 The information collected with this tool can be illegal in some countries, sometimes can expose big infrastructures to a dangerous consequences if you publish something, take care on that, this tool sends non malicious packets around the network to check connectivity and other cybersecurity issues.
+But can be used for bad things, please don't do that